Central Michigan University: Academic divisions

 The Central Michigan University College of Graduate Studies provides over 70 graduate degree programs at the Master's, Specialist, or Doctoral levels.

-As of 2024, the university supports 69 public charter schools serving 29,000 students across Michigan through its Governor John Engler Center for Charter Schools.
+As of 2024, the university supported 69 public charter schools serving 29,000 students across Michigan through its Governor John Engler Center for Charter Schools.

 Research

 According to the National Science Foundation, CMU spent $15.6 million on research and development in 2018.